 In the development and execution of these regulations, it is recognized that there are some uses which because of their very nature, are recognized as having serious objectionable operational characteristics, particularly when several of them are concentrated under certain circumstances thereby having a potential deleterious effect upon the adjacent areas.
 Special regulation of these uses is necessary to ensure that these adverse effects will not contribute to the blighting or downgrading of the surrounding neighborhood.
 The primary control or regulation is for the purpose of preventing a concentration of these uses in any one area.

 The City of Chamberlain, South Dakota shall allow one (1) Cannabis Dispensary, provided the time, place, and manner of said dispensary complies with these regulations.
+The numerical limits on Cannabis Dispensaries may be altered at any time by resolution of the City Commission.

 Required Separation Distances